 The first part of today's hike ran over a gravel road.
 This is where the reindeer might be found, but unfortunately I didn't see any.
 At the end of the road was a small village with a few cabins.
 It lay at the start of a long fjord which I was going to follow next.
 After a few kilometers I crossed the mountain ridge and ended up in another valley.
 It was super foggy and I met a few tourists, nearly all of them had turned around because of the bad weather.

 The view was nice but it was still raining.
-My tent still held up despite the broken pole.
-After some walking I found a mountain stream to get water.
-When the weather is bad I usually get as much water as possible, so I don't need to leave my tent anymore.
-Cooking dinner inside went well, although there is always a chance of melting a hole in the tent's floor.
-I tried to wring my socks and dry them with my stove but that didn't work well.
+My tent held up despite the broken pole.
+After some searching I found a mountain stream to get water.
+When the weather is bad I usually get as much water as possible, so I don't need to leave my tent.
+Cooking dinner inside went well.
+I tried to wring my socks and dry them with my stove, but that didn't work well.
 I figured that if I would put them in between my sleeping bag and its liner they might dry.